Savannah Historic Overview Trolley Tour

 • Where does the Savannah Historic Overview Trolley Tour depart from?

-It departs from Savannah Visitors Center.
+It departs from the Old Savannah Tour Welcome Center.

 • Is photography / video recording allowed on the Savannah Historic Overview Trolley Tour?